Workplace Violence Policy

 Related References, Policies, Procedures, Forms and Appendices

-Incidents of workplace violence, threats of workplace violence, or observations of workplace violence are not to be ignored by any member of the College community.
+Incidents of workplace violence, threats of workplace violence, or observations of workplace violence are not to be ignored by any member of the University community.
 Workplace violence should be immediately reported in accordance with the Incident Reporting Policy and Procedures.

-Additionally, all members of the College community are encouraged to report behavior they reasonably believe poses a potential for workplace violence to maintain a safe working and learning environment by notifying the Director of Safety and Security at 518-580-2900 or ext.
+Additionally, all members of the University community are encouraged to report behavior they reasonably believe poses a potential for workplace violence to maintain a safe working and learning environment by notifying the Director of Safety and Security at 518-580-2900 or ext.
 2900.

 If an incident report is completed by Safety & Security or a local police agency, Safety & Security will forward a copy to the appropriate departments (Human Resources, Student Conduct, etc.), as applicable.